lLuceer/LPZS-Mod-Helper/README.md

 8. You'll be prompted with a confirmation just write out "y" and it'll delete either all files between this square or all other files depending on include/exclude mode

+* /!\ Of course don't forget to backup just in case

 # **TamperMonkey script**

 There is a TamperMonkey as a txt file, just install the extention then click on it > Create new script > paste the code in it and save it